Wyrlo-UIC/Flask_Image_Classification/README.md

 Dependencies

-pip install flask tensorflow numpy pillow werkzeug
+pip install flask tensorflow numpy pillow werkzeug scipy

 you might also need to create a model folder